epfl-ml4ed/answer-forecasting/README.md

 ```

 ## Scripts
-We extensively evaluate our models on a large data set including TODO.
+We extensively evaluate our models on a large data set including a comprehensive set of student interactions, question contexts, and answer choices from a real-world ITS with more than 10000 students.
 With our analyses, we target the following two research questions, addressed through experiments in this repository:

+**(RQ1)** How can we design a performant embedding for student interactions in German?
+**(RQ2)** How can we integrate these student interaction embeddings to improve the performance of an answer forecasting model?

+Running the code:
 - `data` is the folder in which the course data should be placed in the format: TODO
 - the folder `src/exploration` contains the initial exploration (analysis on raw data) and some initial data extraction for the question/answer pairs
 - the files in `src/feature_engineering` contain the data processing and feature engineering for the student's data (masteries extraction, mastery-question time matching, ...)